 Although students may make suggestions regarding supervisors, the decision regarding the appointment of supervisors remains with The Postgraduate Committee.
-The candidate may request to work with a specific supervisor, and should that supervisor be knowledgeable in the field involved, the request will be considered favourably.
+The candidate may request to work with a specific supervisor, and should that supervisor be knowledgeable in the field involved and be available, the request will be considered favourably.